Saint Roderick

 When Roderick awoke, he found that his Muslim brother had reported to the authorities that Roderick had converted to Islam.
-When Roderick maintained his loyalty to the Catholic religion, he was accused of apostasy from Islam under Sharia law.
+When Roderick maintained his loyalty to the Christian faith, he was accused of apostasy from Islam under Sharia law.
 He was imprisoned and then beheaded along with Salomon (Solomon) at Córdoba.

 St. Roderick's Convent and Hospital in Cabra, established in the 16th century, bears his name.